What are the pilot projects?

 Who will take part in these pilots?

-When will this testing phase start?
+When did this testing phase start?

-These pilot actions will start from April 2022.
+These pilot actions started from April 2022.

-Where will it be implemented?
+Where was it implemented?

 How to take part in the pilot tests?